Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's suppose you made a cog request on the `cog board <https://cogboard.discord.red>`_ and now you want to add your own cog to Red.
+Let's suppose you made a cog request on the `cog board <https://cogboard.discord.red>`_ and now you want to add your own cog to Blue.
 You should have a folder that looks like this:

 .. image:: ../.resources/cog_manager_ui/custom-cog-example.png